dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 ### bert-large-uncased-whole-word-masking-finetuned-squad

-Whenever we see finetuned-squad this means this model is ideal for question answering tasks.
+Whenever we see finetuned-squad this means this model is prepared for question answering tasks.

 param | value
 ---------|----------